 The Geneva Protocol 1925

 The Protocol for the Prohibition of the Use in War of Asphyxiating, Poisonous or other Gases, and of Bacteriological Methods of Warfare (the Geneva Protocol 1925) was adopted in reaction to the horrific consequences of the extensive use of gas during the First World War (1914-18).
-The Protocol, which entered into force in 1928, bans the use of ‘asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices', and of ‘bacteriological methods of warfare' by a state party to the Protocol against any country which is also a party to the Protocol.
+The Protocol entered into force in 1928.
+It bans the use of ‘asphyxiating, poisonous or other gases, and of all analogous liquids, materials or devices', as well as the use of ‘bacteriological methods of warfare' by a state party to the Protocol against any country which is also a party to the Protocol.
 Australia acceded to the Geneva Protocol in 1930.

 The Biological Weapons Convention (BWC)

-The BWC does not explicitly ban the use of biological weapons, which are already banned by the Geneva Protocol, but the prohibitions it contains and the requirement that states parties destroy any stockpiles accumulated before accession, amount to an effective ban on use.
+Although the BWC does not explicitly ban the use of biological weapons – which are already banned by the Geneva Protocol – the prohibitions it contains and the requirement that states parties destroy any stockpiles accumulated before accession, amount to an effective ban on use, and also establish a strong global norm against the use of such weapons.
 The BWC also prohibits states parties from assisting other countries to acquire biological weapons, directly or indirectly.
 Further, it requires states parties to facilitate technical and scientific cooperation in the use of biotechnology for peaceful purposes.
-The last review conference was held in Geneva in December 2011.